Montgomery Co. woman celebrates 70th work anniversary

 Burt’s feelings about Harakay seemed to be pretty much how everyone felt about her.
 A kind woman who truly enjoys going to work every day.
 “Truth of the matter is I just get up and go.
 Why fix something that doesn’t need to be fixed,” said Harakay.

-During the celebration, Doris’s 3 children surprised her.
+During the celebration, Doris’s three children surprised her.
 “Pretty amazing that she’s stayed at one place working for so long.
-These people have treated her very well,” said Doris’s son Steve Reingraber.
+These people have treated her very well,” said Doris’s son, Steve Reingraber.

 Doris received candy, balloons, flowers, and plaques honoring her accomplishments.
 Vandalia’s Mayor Richard Herbst even declared February 20th as Doris Harakay Day.
 “It has been wonderful.
 I love all the pictures.
 I love all the things on the table.
 The airplanes.
 It’s been tremendous,” said Harakay.

 Due to COVID-19, the celebration was socially distanced with only immediate family and a few work friends present.
-At the end of the celebration, a video compellation of many more friends, family, and co-workers was played for Harakay…including a message from Ohio Governor Mike DeWine.
+At the end of the celebration, a video compellation of many more friends, family, and co-workers was played for Harakay, including a message from Governor Mike DeWine.

 For now, Harakay says she has no plans to retire.